datquocnguyen/LFTM/README.md

 [Glove: http://nlp.stanford.edu/projects/glove/](http://nlp.stanford.edu/projects/glove/)

-To speed up the training process, the users may consider to use the pre-trained 50-dimensional word vectors in Glove.
-When adapting to different domains, for example in the biomedical domain, the users can employ Word2Vec or Glove to learn 25/50-dimensional word vectors on the MEDLINE corpus.
+To speed up the training process, the users may consider to using the pre-trained 50-dimensional word vectors in Glove.
+When adapting to different domains, for example in the biomedical domain, the users can employ Word2Vec or Glove to learn 25 or 50-dimensional word vectors on the MEDLINE corpus.

-Instead of using the pre-trained word vectors learned from external corpora, the users may use the word vectors which are trained on the experimental topic-modeling corpus.
+When using the pre-trained word vectors learned from large <b>external</b> corpora, the users have to remove words in the input topic-modeling corpus, in which these words are not found the word vector file.

+<b>Note:</b> The users might consider to use the word vectors which are trained on the input topic-modeling corpus.
+In this manner, it is expected that the dimension of every word vector is small (for example: 25 or 50).

 ### Training LF-LDA and LF-DMM